hauptem/F5-Multisite-Dashboard/INSTALLATION.md

    - **Name**: `datagroup-dashboard-pools`
    - **Type**: `String`
    - **Description**: `Local pools to display with sort order`
 3. Add local pools.
 You can also add a sort order; the Javascript UI will show pools from lowest to highest.
-If no sort order is configured the pools will be displayed in the order they appear within the pools datagroup.
+If no sort order is configured the pools will be displayed in the order they appear within the pools data group.
 (It is recommended to use sort order increments of 10 for later re-adjustments):
    - **String**: `web_servers_pool`, **Value**: `10`
    - **String**: `app_servers_pool`, **Value**: `20`
    - **String**: `database_pool`, **Value**: `30`